Stuart Fairchild Preview, Player Props: Reds vs. Blue Jays

 Stuart Fairchild At The Plate

-- Fairchild has 13 doubles, two triples, five home runs and 22 walks while hitting .234.
+- Fairchild has 13 doubles, two triples, five home runs and 23 walks while batting .230.

-- In 48.0% of his games this year (36 of 75), Fairchild has picked up at least one hit, and in eight of those games (10.7%) he recorded more than one.

-- Fairchild has driven in a run in 20 games this year (26.7%), including six games with more than one RBI (8.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Fairchild has picked up an RBI in 26.3% of his games this season, with two or more RBI in 7.9% of his games.
+He has also plated three or more runs in one contest.

-- He has scored a run in 24 games this season, with multiple runs four times.
+- He has scored in 24 games this year (31.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.